yubie-re/blog.yubie.dev/src/routes/blog/castleio.md

 ## Conclusion

 Castle.io’s ``X-Castle-Request-Token`` is a sophisticated mechanism for gathering and analyzing browser fingerprint data.
 By decoding its components, we can gain insights into its operations and even replicate its behavior.
-The code to generate and decode tokens is all available on my [repository](https://github.com/yubie-re/castleio).
+The code to generate and decode tokens, along with further specifics, is all available on my [repository](https://github.com/yubie-re/castleio-gen).